flatironinstitute/online_psp/README.md

 ```

 While there are various heuristic initialization schemes implemented for each class, it is typically better to specific initialization, see the demos.
+Additionally, if the default learning rates are used then we find it useful to scale the data such that the average L2 norm of a data point is one.
+To aid in this, we provide a method `get_scale_data_factor` in `online_psp/util.py`

 ### Test suite
 The files `online_psp/online_psp_simulations.py` and `online_psp/util.py` implement a simple framework for